 Your doctor will carefully go over your medical history, including previous surgeries.
 You may undergo some lab tests like blood and urine analysis before your procedure is scheduled.
 Your doctor will ask you about all medications and supplements you are taking.
 You will likely be directed to stop using aspirin and any other medication that may promote bleeding for days or weeks before your surgery.

-Your surgery will be performed at a hospital or another licensed surgical facility as either an inpatient or outpatient procedure.
+Your excess skin removal in Phoenix will be performed at a hospital or another licensed surgical facility as either an inpatient or outpatient procedure.
 Follow your doctor’s instructions about when you should stop eating and drinking before your surgery.